CISM vs CISSP: How to Decide Which is Best for You

 Indeed was able to determine a CISSP salary range – from $12.75 per hour to $93.50 per hour.
 Indeed claims to not have enough salary data for CISM.

-A search on Glassdoor shows a couple jobs for CISM that also accept CISSP as a required certification and many jobs for CISSP, but does not list salary data.
+A search on Glassdoor shows a couple of jobs for CISM that also accept CISSP as a required certification and many jobs for CISSP, but does not list salary data.

 Glassdoor CISM search: